Saint George SC: History

-Establishment & the Patriotic Struggle (1935-44)
+Establishment and the patriotic struggle (1935–44)

 The club was founded in December 1935 (Taḫśaś 1928 E.C.) as Arada Kidus Giorgis (Saint George) Football Club by George Ducas and Ayale Atnash.
 The club was named after the neighborhood in which it was founded, the Arada (also called "Arada Giorgis") neighborhood of Addis Abeba.
 The first players to play for the club were students gathered from Ducas' and Atnash's schools, Teferi Mekonnen and Kidus Giorgis (Saint George) respectively.

 Established during Fascist Italy's invasion of Ethiopia, the club quickly became the symbol of Ethiopian nationalism in the midst of Italian occupation.
-The patriotic struggle of the 1930s left an indelible mark on the club and the Arada neighborhood, defining both for centuries to come.
+The patriotic struggle of the 1930s left an indelible mark on the club and the Arada neighborhood, defining both for years to come.
 The history of the club is often thought to be heavily influenced by this neighborhood.
 St George was said to have started with only 2 Tegera Birr, 1 ball, goal posts and a stamp.